 Keep a food journal

 Before making any changes, it is important to clearly define your current eating habits.
 In your food journal, write down everything you eat for the day for a few days.
-Your food journal will help you notice areas where changes need be made and give you an overall idea of the road ahead towards “living paleo”.
+Your food journal will help you notice areas where changes need to be made and give you an overall idea of the road ahead towards “living paleo”.

 Before you take away the bad, add the good!